Helical piers, anchors, and brackets are used in foundation repair whenever there is a need to resist a tension, a compressive force, or both.

 Helical anchors look like a very large screw, and are ideal for foundation repair applications including support for settling porches, steps, stairs, chimneys, and so much more.
 They can be used in commercial, residential, or industrial foundation repair applications.
 From adding support for a leaning chimney to utility and civil construction projects, these foundation piers are some of the most widely used foundation repair tools available today.

 There are many cases in which the helical pier or

 helical anchor have been considered the best solution

 Helical piers are sometimes referred to as ground anchors or screw anchors.
 Here are some of the many applications where helical piering systems have been used:

 Helical piers have been used for over 150 years for supporting structures built on weak or wet soil.
-When the hydraulic motor became available, sometime in the 1960's helical piers became even more widely used because the hydraulic motor allowed an even faster, safer installation process for the helical piers.
+When the hydraulic motor became available sometime in the 1960's, helical piers became even more widely used because the motor allowed an even faster, safer installation process for the piers.
 Both commercial and municipal groups find helical piers very useful for pipeline and pumping equipment support, elevated walkways, retaining walls, bridges, and many uses in the electric utility industry as well.

 Earth Contact Products and My Foundation Repairs both recommend that only a registered engineer oversee the design and application of helical piers / anchors when used in foundation repair or new construction projects.
 As you can see, the helical piers used are very specific to the job, and specialized equipment is needed for the installation.